reeagbo/Jassco/Technical Description.md

 ## Functions
 Standard function calls including parameters are supported.
 Using intergers as parameters is fully supported.
+- A function using *Return* must be part of an expression, and a function without *Return* must not.
 - String support has gone through limited testing.
 - Recursion is supported.
 - Example:
 *num1=5